 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-The Easiest Air Fryer Frozen Broccoli
+Get the Recipe The Easiest Air Fryer Frozen Broccoli

 - In the basket of the air fryer (or a separate mixing bowl) toss the frozen broccoli with olive oil, salt, and pepper.
 If you want to add spices like garlic or onion powder, do so here, too.
 Spread in an even layer in the air fryer basket.